 If you pay someone to take care of your dependent (defined as being under the age of 13 at the end of the tax year or incapable of self-care) in order to work or look for work, you may qualify for a credit of up to $1,050 or 35 percent of $3,000 of eligible expenses in 2016.
 For two or more qualifying dependents, you can claim up to 35 percent of $6,000 (or $2,100) of eligible expenses.
 For higher income earners the credit percentage is reduced, but not below 20 percent, regardless of the amount of adjusted gross income.

 Individuals - Education

 American Opportunity Tax Credit and Lifetime Learning Credits

-The American Opportunity Tax Credit (formerly Hope Scholarship Credit) was extended to the end of 2017 by ATRA.
+The American Opportunity Tax Credit (formerly Hope Scholarship Credit) was extended to the end of 2017 by ATRA, but was made permanent by PATH in 2015.
 The maximum credit is $2,500 per student.
 The Lifetime Learning Credit remains at $2,000 per return.

 Interest on Educational Loans